MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 # Internet Explorer (IE) mode troubleshooting and FAQ

-> [!NOTE]
-> Microsoft Edge for Business is now available in Edge stable version 116!
-[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.

 >[!NOTE]
 > The retired, out-of-support Internet Explorer 11 desktop application has been permanently disabled through a Microsoft Edge update on certain versions of Windows 10.
 For more information, see [Internet Explorer 11 desktop app retirement FAQ](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549).

 This article provides troubleshooting tips and FAQ for Microsoft Edge version 77 or later.

-> [!NOTE]
-> This article applies to Microsoft Edge version 77 or later.

 ## What if I need help with setting up Microsoft Edge or Internet Explorer mode?